- Visitor Center

 The Kuipers Archery Education Facility is NOT open to the public for archery.
 The area is used by school and organized groups for archery education including learning about early hunting technologies.

-Members of the ODCMG may use the archery facility for target shooting after checking in with staff at the Visitor Center.
+Members of the Outdoor Discovery Center may use the archery facility for target shooting after checking in with staff at the Visitor Center.
 A written release must be signed and a safety training with one of our range masters must be completed prior to the first use by a member.

 Equipment available for members use includes bag targets, genesis bows, recurve bows (by request), and aluminum arrows.
 Members may bring their own equipment for target shooting but no broadhead or hunting points may be used.

-The Fillmore Discovery Park is located on the southwest edge of the ODC Nature Preserve.
+The Fillmore Discovery Park is located on the southwest edge of the nature preserve.
 The site consists of 5 acres and was home to an avid outdoorsman, hunter and fisherman named Robert Vander Muelen and his young family.
 The ponds located immediately north of the park were sculpted and enlarged by Robert in order to provide enhanced habitat and a more diverse environment for local wildlife.

 On April 19, 1985, Robert, his wife Linda, and their son, Joshua, died in a plane crash on Beaver Island in northern Lake Michigan.
 They left behind their two young daughters, Rachel and Sarah.
-The house was sold and eventually destroyed before the property passed into the control of the ODCMG.
+The house was sold and eventually destroyed before the property passed into the control of the Outdoor Discovery Center.

-Upon discovering the plans in store for the property by the ODCMG, Rachel and Sarah raised funds from friends and family to begin redeveloping the site.
+Upon discovering the plans in store for the property by the Outdoor Discovery Center, Rachel and Sarah raised funds from friends and family to begin redeveloping the site.
 With their help, the property was transformed into a park focused on connecting people, land and nature which was a cause near and dear to Robert and Linda Vander Muelen.

 A major highlight of the park is that it has been developed as a natural playscape with numerous features that promote creative play in a natural environment.
-It also provides the only public fishing pond found on the ODC Nature Preserve.
+It also provides the only public fishing pond found on the Outdoor Discovery Center.
 Limited parking is available at the entrance at 5733 142nd Avenue.